Rep. Henry Cuellar carjacked in Washington, D.C., chief of staff says

 "As Congressman Cuellar was parking his car this evening, 3 armed assailants approached the Congressman and stole his vehicle," Cuellar's chief of staff, Jacob Hochberg, said in a statement.
 "Luckily, he was not harmed and is working with local law enforcement."

-Metropolitan Police said it received a call about a carjacking around 9:30 p.m. and that it happened around New Jersey Avenue and K Street.
+D.C.
+Metropolitan Police confirmed that they received a report of an armed carjacking around 9:30 p.m.
+Monday night around New Jersey Avenue and K Street, and that the victim was a member of Congress.

-MPD said it was looking for three male suspects wearing all black.
+MPD said Monday that police were looking for three male suspects who were wearing all black.

 for more features.